jiipeezz/Router-cfg-automation/thesis.md

 * 5 Results
 	* 5.1 Manual configuration
 	* 5.2 Automated configuration
-	* 5.3 Result comparison and summary
+	* 5.3 Comparison of results
+	* 5.4 Comments from the CEO of NDC Networks, Markus Ahonen
 * 6 Future development
+* 7 Conclusion
-* 7 References
+* 8 References
-* 8 Appendix
+* 9 Appendix

 # 1 Introduction

-NDC is in trouble.
+Once an independent IT equipment importer, NDC has had to look for new ways to hang on to customers.
+One succesful strategy has been to preconfigure customer equipment such as routers before the equipment are shipped from NDC to the end customer.
+The strategy has been so succesful that now NDC is in trouble.
 Router orders are getting bigger, new customers and services are stirring the soup.
 NDC Networks is facing a serious problem, they are running out of resources.
 Router configuration manually is no longer an option.
 Hiring new employees to configure routers would be very expensive.
-There must be a better and cheaper option.
+There must be a better and a cheaper option.

 ## 1.1 Background

-NDC Networks is a small Finnish company based in Espoo, which was founded in 1993.
+NDC Networks, founded in 1993, is a small Finnish company based in Espoo.
 There are currently eight people working at NDC, but the company is expected to grow since its revenue have gone up steeply this year (2017).
-NDC's revenue in 2016 totalled €2 millions, now at the time of this writing (November 2017), the company's revenue has already passed €3 millions.
-Also, NDC's operating income saw a giant growth in 2016, as it went up from €90 000 (2015) to €216 000.
+NDC's revenue in 2016 totaled €2 million, and in November 2017 the company's revenue has already passed the €3 million mark.
+Also, NDC's operating income saw a major growth in 2016, as it went up from €90 000 (2015) to €216 000.
 Over a two year span, the growth was €205 000 (Operating income in 2014 was 9 000 euros) (Finder, 2017).
 The positive trend is expected to continue.

-The company is known for its expertise in networks and Virtual Private Network (VPN) management.
-Routers that specialists at NDC Networks configure are mostly mobile routers (NDC, 2017).
-Those mobile routers are used in different environments.
-Examples of common customers would include electricity- and industrial companies.
-Still, Different mobile routers do exist, but the basic idea is that it can be connected to a mobile network using a traditional Subscriber Identity Module (SIM) card and is capable of changing its point of attachment to the Internet, moving from one link to another link.
-Because of the possible different features and demands though, configurations must be unique for each customer (Ernst & Lach, 2007, 5).
+The company is known for its expertise in networks and Virtual Private Network(VPN) management.
+Routers that specialists at NDC Networks configure are mostly mobile routers.
+These mobile routers are used in different environments such as power utilities and industrial companies.
+Different mobile routers do exist, but typically they are connected to a mobile network using a traditional Subscriber Identity Module (SIM) card and are capable of changing their point of attachment to the Internet, moving from one link to another link (Ernst & Lach, 2007, 5).
+Because of the possible different features and network specific requirements, configurations are usually unique for each customer.

 ## 1.2 About this thesis